 Years later, when my daughter.
 Laura suggested selling souvenir plots, as a way to raise funds, but also to create a community of people able and willing to support our vision for decades to come, the example of the Friends of Laphroaig came back to me.
 This was crowdfunding, before anyone had thought to call it that.
 We created Lochaber Highland Estates and tested the concept on eBay, following it rapidly with a website incorporating ecommerce.
 This was very much a ‘mom and pop’ operation at this stage and it was a steep learning curve for a middle aged academic and a young graduate.
 But bit by bit we gathered friends and support in Glencoe and were fortunate in the people who offered to help.

 We set the business up in Alderney in 2006 as a non-profit owned 100% by me.
 I had to move to Alderney at this time for family reasons and it seemed logical to incorporate in the country where I would be living and where our offices would be established.
 At the time of incorporation there was no registration process for Alderney non-profits.
 When registration was brought in in 2011, I decided to take the opportunity of changing the ownership of Highland Titles and I gifted my shares to a Guernsey registered charitable trust, the Highland Titles Charitable Trust for Scotland (CH444).
 This increases the burden of oversight, but in a good way which we feel protects the project going forward.
-Highland Titles is now firmly established as a business which benefits from local support to manage our Scottish nature reserves – it currently operates two (one in Duror, Appin and one in Glen Loyne, Lochaber).
+Highland Titles is now firmly established as a business which benefits from local support to manage our Scottish nature reserves – (it currently operates five in Scotland and one in Ireland).

 The Scottish Tourist Board, Visit Scotland, regularly inspect and grade the Highland Titles Nature Reserve and we are proud to hold a four star award.

-TripAdvisor awarded Highland Titles Nature Reserve their Certificate of Excellence.
+For many years now, TripAdvisor awards Highland Titles Nature Reserve their Certificate of Excellence.
 This achievement is a direct result of their consistently great reviews from TripAdvisor travellers.
-On Trust Pilot, Highland Titles scores an average of 9.6 out of 10 from nearly 6,000 independent consumer reviews.
+On Trust Pilot, Highland Titles scores 5 stars, from more than 10,000 independent consumer reviews.